tlouchao/tlouchao.github.io/src/content/blog/batch-renamer.md

 - Support comma-delimited strings to search for and replace
 - Collapse consecutive whitepace in the strings to search for, into a single space

-The consecutive whitespace issue was addressed with <a href="https://docs.python.org/3/library/re.html#re.sub" target="_blank">`re.sub()`</a> and a regular expression which described one or more whitespace characters, or `\s+`, as the pattern to match.
+The consecutive whitespace issue was addressed with <a href="https://docs.python.org/3/library/re.html#re.sub" target="_blank">`re.sub()`</a> and a regular expression for one or more whitespace characters, or `\s+`, as the pattern to match.

-In time, I also gave the tool the ability to log color-coded <mark style="background: yellow;">errors</mark> and <mark style="background: yellow;">warnings</mark> in the dialog itself, in addition to logging to standard out.
-It even had the ability to log <mark style="background: lime;">successes</mark>, such as error-free rename operations.
+I also had time to grant the ability to log color-coded <mark style="background: yellow;">errors</mark> and <mark style="background: yellow;">warnings</mark> - as well as
+<mark style="background: lime;">successful</mark> rename operations - in the dialog itself, in addition to logging to standard out.

-One issue did arise while I worked on the logger behavior - I noticed that clicking, and then removing focus from a `QLineEdit` widget, would still trigger a warning.
-I decided to address this case by detecting if the `QLineEdit` contents had changed between focus events.
+However, one issue did arise as I worked on the logger behavior.
+I noticed that clicking, and then removing focus from a `QLineEdit` widget (by clicking outside of the edit field) would trigger an unexpected warning.
+I decided to address this by detecting if the `QLineEdit` contents had changed between focus events, with help from the <a href="https://doc.qt.io/qt-6/qlineedit.html#textChanged" target="_blank">`textChanged()`</a> signal.

-For example, in order to log an <mark style="background: yellow;">invalid filepath</mark> warning under the condition that the current folder value had changed, I connected the corresponding `QLineEdit` widget's <a href="https://doc.qt.io/qt-6/qlineedit.html#textChanged" target="_blank">`textChanged()`</a> signal to a slot, which updated an internal boolean flag to keep track of changes:
+I eventually reworked the logger so that an <mark style="background: yellow;">"invalid filepath"</mark> warning would print under the condition that the current folder had changed.
+I connected the corresponding `QLineEdit` widget's
+<a href="https://doc.qt.io/qt-6/qlineedit.html#textChanged" target="_blank">`textChanged()`</a> signal to a new slot
+which I named `update_filepath()`.
+Upon activation, the `update_filepath()` function would update an internal boolean flag to keep track of changes:

 ``` python
 self.lineEditFilepath.textChanged.connect(self.update_filepath)